 SBG (including wholly owned subsidiaries that procure funds) may raise new funds, refinance, sell some of its assets, or take other measures to secure resources to repay its debt.
-SBG strives to maintain a sufficient cash position in a stable manner based on financial discipline, by raising funds at times it deems appropriate based on careful monitoring of market conditions.
-However, if faced with prolonged unfavorable funding conditions, SBG may be forced to dispose of equity assets on unfavorable terms or to execute unplanned equity asset disposals in order to secure resources for repayment, which could adversely affect the equity value of SBG’s holdings, shareholder value, consolidated and non-consolidated results of operations, and investment performance.
+SBG strives to maintain a sufficient cash position in a stable manner with financial discipline, by raising funds at times it deems appropriate based on careful monitoring of market conditions.
+However, if faced with prolonged unfavorable funding conditions, SBG may be forced to dispose of equity assets on unfavorable terms or to execute unplanned equity asset disposals in order to secure resources for repayment, which could adversely affect the equity value of SBG’s holdings, NAV, and consolidated and non-consolidated results of operations.

 Various covenants may be attached to SBG’s debt, including loans from financial institutions and corporate bonds.
 If the possibility of a breach of any of these covenants arises and SBG is unable to take steps to avoid such breach, SBG may forfeit the benefit of the term with respect to such obligations and, accordingly, may be requested to make lump-sum repayments with respect to other obligations.
 As a result, SBG’s creditworthiness may decline, and its financial position could be significantly adversely affected.

 (3) Management Team

 SBG is managed under the leadership of a management team centered on Masayoshi Son, who serves as Representative Director, Corporate Officer, Chairman & CEO of SBG.
 The major portfolio companies and investment funds, in which SBG invests, are run autonomously by management teams led by their respective CEOs and other leaders.
 For example, Junichi Miyakawa serves as President & CEO of SoftBank Corp. and Simon Segars serves as CEO of Arm.
-In addition, Rajeev Misra (Corporate Officer, Executive Vice President) serves as CEO of SoftBank Investment Advisers, the manager of SoftBank Vision Fund 1.
+In addition, Rajeev Misra (Corporate Officer, Executive Vice President of SBG) serves as CEO of SBIA, the manager of SVF.